 Will Einstein is Puget Sound Energy’s Director of Product Development and Growth.
 In this role, he leads PSE’s development and marketing of new products and services for PSE customers, including new renewable energy offerings, carbon reduction programs, and electric vehicle charging services.
 He also leads PSE’s street lighting and pole attachments business and leasing services program.
 Previously, Mr. Einstein served as Director of Business Services, which manages PSE’s large commercial and industrial accounts and leads PSE’s strategy for improving service to the business customer base.
 Mr. Einstein has also served as PSE’s Director of Community and Business Services for King County, Manager of PSE’s emerging technology and climate change program, and Manager in PSE’s Federal Government Relations group.
 Before joining PSE, Mr. Einstein served on the staff of members of the U.S. House of Representatives, the U.S. Senate, and the Metropolitan King County Council.

 Mr. Einstein is participating on the Advisory Committee as a person recommended by investor-owned electric utilities.

-Martin Gibbins, Water Issues Chair, Lobby Team, League of Women Voters
+Martin Gibbins, Climate and Energy Issues Chair, Lobby Team, League of Women Voters

-Mr. Gibbins joined the LWV in early 2017, leading the Water Lobby Team to promote legislation ensuring a healthy environment for people and wildlife.
+Mr. Gibbins joined the LWV in early 2017.
 He earned engineering degrees from Virginia Tech and worked 35 years for Boeing in design, analysis, research, and management.
 He is now retired, living on a lake in Carnation.